CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It queries the SQL statement.

-- It assigns the returned value to the variable `$data`.

 - It calls the `fetchAll()` method of the `$pstmt` object.

+- It returns the array of the remaining rows in the result set.

 - It executes the argument `$pstmt` in the `fetchAll()` method.

-- It returns the array of the remaining rows in the result set.
+- It assigns the array of the remaining rows in the result set to the variable `$data`.

 /// type=SS, answer=[4]